johannah/iclr-2020-workshop/README.md

 2) Abstract-Only submission: 300 word limit (AGU/EGU style abstract)

 Submissions may be made on [CMT](https://cmt3.research.microsoft.com/AI4ESICLR2020).
-ICLR workshop Registration is necessary for attendance, but one need not attend the entire conference.
+ICLR workshop registration is necessary for attendance, but one need not attend the entire conference.

 ## Important Dates